TissueImageAnalytics/CoNIC/conic_baseline/README.md

     end_time = time.time()
 ```

-Notice that we still keep the same form of outputs as defined beforehand within `conic_template`.
-Other than that, we have packaged all required files under `source` folder.
+Notice that we keep the same form of outputs as defined before within `conic_template`.
+Other than that, we have packaged all required files under the `source` folder.

 In order to test the docker image, you can use the following snippet to convert `*.npy` images to `*.mha`
 for testing.